 Welcome to the Finals Competition of the Duke Start-up Challenge!!

-Tonight marks the premier event celebrating Global Entrepreneurship Week at Duke University.
-The Start-up Challenge is a week-long competition for students to pitch start-up company concepts to a panel of distinguished business leaders and a live audience.
+Friday night marked the premier event celebrating Global Entrepreneurship Week at Duke University.
+The Start-up Challenge Elevator Pitch Competition was a week-long opportunity for students to pitch start-up company concepts to a panel of distinguished business leaders and a live audience.

-The Finals Competition, hosted at Duke University’s Fuqua School of Business, is the climax of the week which offers the winners of each elevator pitch Track the opportunity to compete for a $1,000 grand prize and an Audience Choice prize of $250.
-The 7 Tracks which competed throughout the week and their respective winners which can compete in the Finals are:
+The Finals Competition, hosted at Duke University’s Fuqua School of Business, was the climax of the week and offered the winners of each elevator pitch Track a chance to compete for the $1,000 Judge's Choice Award and the People's Choice Award of $250.
+The 7 elevator pitch Tracks and their respective winners who competed in the Final Competition were:Undergraduate-led Startup Track:

 People’s Choice Award: CarBone, Wasabi